S*P*Y*S: Production

+The film was originally called Wet Stuff, after spy slang for blood.
+It was announced in March 1973 by Nat Cohen as part of a slate of films worth £5 million.

 Filming took place in Paris and England.
 "Donald and I are very funny together," said Gould.
 "We're sort of Laurel and Hardy gone straight.
 Or half straight.
 And Kershner is very serious.
 It makes a good balance."

-Title

-The film was originally called Wet Stuff, after spy slang for blood.

 The asterisks in the title are designed to remind viewers of MASH, which also starred Gould and Sutherland, and whose title is generally rendered with the same asterisks.
 Beyond this, there is no connection between the films.

+John Scott originally wrote the music score but this was replaced by one from Jerry Goldsmith.
+Scott said he "wrote a contemporary sounding, rhythm-oriented, caper-type score using a small orchestra.
+The Americans wanted something else."

 Reception

 Nora Sayre of The New York Times wrote, "The only mystery contained in 'S*P*Y*S'—a feeble attempt to spoof the Central Intelligence Agency is why Donald Sutherland and Elliott Gould ever chose to be in it."
 Arthur D. Murphy of Variety called the film "a mess ...
 The script is tasteless, Irvin Kershner's direction is futile, and the whole effort comes across as vulgar, offensive and tawdry."
 Gene Siskel of the Chicago Tribune gave the film one-and-a-half stars out of four and criticized it for "creaky old jokes," writing that Kershner "plays for laughs as if the world has stood still for 20 years.
 The film's visual style has the look of a Hope and Crosby 'Road' picture, whereas the pacing and personalities of Sutherland and Gould are strictly contemporary."
 Charles Champlin of the Los Angeles Times called it "a trivial spy caper comedy ... not without its amusing touches but with almost nothing on its mind."
 Gary Arnold of The Washington Post wrote, "The material is not in the least fresh.
 The script sounds as if it had been sitting around gathering dust for several years, and whoever dusted it off failed to inject much in the way of new jokes or verbal wit.
 However, director Irvin Kershner brings so much energy and professionalism to this essentially tired assignment that it plays with considerable verve."

 The film grossed $1,148,674 in its opening weekend from 79 theaters.